Who is at risk

 Death caused by Lyme disease is rare.
 However, undiagnosed Lyme disease can develop into chronic symptoms and conditions that can be hard to treat.

-Lyme disease is treated more easily if it is diagnosed early.
-Several antibiotics are available to fight Lyme disease.
+Treatment of Lyme disease is highly effective if it is diagnosed early.
+Several antibiotics are available to treat Lyme disease.
 Most cases can be cured over 2-4 weeks of treatment with doxycycline, amoxicillin, or ceftriaxone.

 People with certain heart, brain or nervous system ailments might need intravenous treatment with penicillin or ceftriaxone.